Library Usage Surges

 becoming a hub for those doing serious research in high school and college

-Village Training Centre.
-There are also daily visits from students dropping
+Spring Village Training Centre.
+There are also daily visits from students

-in from the All-age school next door who stop by to do their homework or use
+dropping in from the All-age school next door who stop by to do their

 The Spring village has now

-of the community and is also experiencing a steady population of usage from
+residents of the community and is also experiencing a steady population of

 The library continues to

-nevertheless those who attend are eager for the breadth of material they find
+utilization; nevertheless those who attend are eager for the breadth of

 Plans

-goal is to add a second floor to the existing facility to improve its service.
+The goal is to add a second floor to the existing facility to improve its

-If you would like to donate to the expansion program please feel free to
+service.
+If you would like to donate to the expansion program please feel

 During the week of Spring